devops329/devops/instruction/deliverable3Ci/deliverable3Ci.md

 ![alt text](actionOutput.png)

-The README.md file should also display the current coverage and there should be a file named `version.json` in the root of the repository.
+The README.md file should also display the current coverage and there should be a file named `version.json` in the src directory of the repository.

 ![alt text](readmeCoverage.png)